Environmental Protections on the Chopping Block

 On June 5, 2017, the Trump Administration announced it would halt the implementation of the rule requiring oil and gas facilities to find and repair leaks of methane from new facilities such as wells, compressor stations, and tanks.
 That same day, EIP, alongside the Natural Resources Defense Council, Sierra Club, Clean Air Council, Earthworks, and the Environmental Defense Fund filed a federal lawsuit and an emergency motion to stop the rollback of the regulation.
 On July 3, 2017, the Court, in a big victory for environmental groups, granted the emergency motion, meaning the rule is back in effect.
 EPA promulgated the Oil and Gas New Source Performance Standards (“NSPS”) Rule on June 3, 2016 to reduce emissions of volatile organic chemicals (“VOCs”) and methane from new and modified oil and gas facilities, and is expected to reduce 510,000 tons of methane in 2025, the 20-year climate equivalent of reducing 40 million metric tons of carbon dioxide, which would have the same 20-year climate benefit as closing 11 coal-fired power plants or taking 8.5 million cars off the road.
 The final rule is also expected to reduce other pollutants, including 210,000 tons of VOCs and 3,900 tons of air toxics, in 2025, and the benefits of the rule will outweigh costs by $170 million.
 Trump’s EPA held a public hearing on Monday, July 10, 2017 on its proposed 2-year stay and 3-month stay of the rule’s requirements, which was dominated by comments opposing any delay of implementation of the rule’s requirements.
 Although EPA may draft a new rule to replace it in the future, the rule remains in effect.
 Relatedly, on March 2, 2017, EPA withdrew an information collection request it had sent to the oil and gas industry related to this rule.

 On June 8, 2017, the Trump Administration announced a one year delay on the deadline for states to implement EPA’s 2015 National Ambient Air Quality Standards for Ozone, or the “Smog Rule,” which lowered the ozone National Ambient Air Quality Standards (NAAQS) from 75 to 70 parts per billion.
 The rule was estimated by EPA to provide three dollars in health benefits for every dollar spent, including by avoiding asthma attacks, heart attacks, missed school days, and premature deaths.
 Benefits were valued at $6.4 billion to $13 billion annually in 2025 versus costs of $3.9 billion in 2025.
 Murray Energy, along with ten states, including Oklahoma with its then-Attorney General Scott Pruitt, challenged the rule in the federal court, and EPA, now headed by Pruitt, was granted a delay of the litigation by the courts on April 11, 2017 pending EPA review of the rule.
 Environmental groups filed a new suit on July 12, 2017, challenging Trump’s one-year delay.
+Fifteen states and the District of Columbia also filed a suit on August 1, 2017 arguing against the delay.
+On August 2, 2017, EPA announced they would not delay implementation of the 2015 ozone standards.

 Fuel Efficiency Standards for Future Cars and Light Trucks: